No matter who you are, or what you believe, chaplaincy is here for you.

 Regularly on Sundays, following worship, a breakfast is hosted in the Great Hall.
 All Huron students are invited to attend, even those not taking part in the worship service.
 This ministry is intended to support those students with limited financial means who experience food insecurity.

-Each year we anticipate the coming Christmas season with our celebration of Lessons and Carols.
-Held toward the end of the first term, this service draws on the richness of our Anglican tradition to celebrate the birth of Jesus Christ in words and song.
+Each year we hold a celebration of Lessons and Carols.
+Held toward the end of the first term, this service draws on the richness of our Anglican tradition to celebrate the season of Advent in words and song.
 Readings from the Bible alternate with sacred music to create a beautiful and powerful worship experience.

 Death is a natural part of human life, and an important stage in the spiritual journey.
-The dead enter into a new level of reality, as those left behind mourn their passing and celebrate the lives they have lived and the love they have shown.
+The dead enter into a new reality as those left behind mourn their passing and celebrate the lives they have lived and the love they have shown.

-Like other rites of passage, funerals (celebrations of life) are among the services of the Anglican Church, and a part of worship at the chapel.
+Like other rites of passage, funerals are among the services of the Anglican Church, and a part of worship at the chapel.
 Please contact the chaplaincy team if you have questions about funerals at St. John's Chapel.

 William Lupton has been the Chapel Organist and Director of Music since 1995.
 He is responsible for playing worship services during the academic year.
 He prepares the officiants and cantors in their music roles, selects music for worship, trains organ scholars, and teaches church music and liturgy courses in the Faculty of Theology.